 Theologically, though some BECNT volumes are moderately critical, series as a whole is committed to an evangelical approach to Scripture.
 Some authors, like Moo, are Reformed.
 Others, like Grant Osborne, who wrote the Revelation volume, are Arminian.
 There is also diversity on various theological issues, for example eschatology, where an author may be premillennial (e.g. Bock) or amillennial (e.g. Beale).

-Reviews of the Baker Exegetical Commentary on New Testament
+Baker Exegetical Commentary on New Testament (BECNT): Reviews

 Craig Blomberg of Denver Seminary writes about Darrell Bock’s Luke volumes: